tarunmitra/panda-commerce-bootstrap/README.md

 Using Html, Css and Bootstrap <br>
-● Do responsive you can see any device
+● Do responsive you can see any device <br>
-● Products Shoes and Jackets
+● Products Shoes and Jackets <br>
-● Set Customer login from
+● Set Customer login from   <br>
-● But This side is static
+● But This side is static <br>

 # LIVE: https://tarunmitra.github.io/panda-commerce-bootstrap/